 implying that $\xi_T$ can be several orders of magnitude larger than $\lambda_T$ in a weakly interacting condensate.
 Notice that the product $Kc\sim \rho /m$ is independent of the interaction strength by Galilean invariance~\cite{Kc_Galilei}.
 Thus the correlation length $\xi_T\sim \hbar^2 \rho/(m k_B T) $ is independent of the strength of interaction.
 It is precisely this length scale that appears in Eq~\eqref{Tcrossover}, which can be re-expressed as $\tilde T = L/(\xi_T\pi^2) $.
 The condition $\tilde T\lesssim 1$ thus corresponds to the inequality

 ensuring that the phase of the condensate remains close to uniform for sizeable segments of gas.
 As shown in Appendix~\ref{app:expectation_value}, the number of particles in the $p=0$ mode is also determined by this ratio, $\langle \hat N_0\rangle\approx N\, 2\xi_T/L$.
 Thus $\tilde T\lesssim 1$ also implies that at least about 20 \% of the particles remain in the homogeneous condensate.
 As stated earlier in this section, this condition is independent of the interaction strength.
 Indeed, although the discussion above focused on the weakly interacting limit, $K\gg 1$, we observe a similar crossover to an exponential function even for strong interactions, for which $\lambda_T\sim \xi_T$ (see Appendix \ref{app:suppfig}).

-The exponential distribution emerging for $\widetilde{T}\gtrsim 1$ can be understood as a consequence of the thermalization of the condensate by low energy $p\neq 0$ modes.
+The exponential distribution emerging for $\widetilde{T}\gtrsim 1$ can be understood as a consequence of the thermal depletion of the condensate by low energy $p\neq 0$ modes.
 Considering the latter naively as particle reservoirs leads to

 with some effective chemical potential $\mu_{\rm eff}$, set by the population of low energy modes.